cysouw/diathesis/text/c07_participle.md

    (= Er ist überzeugt, dass das Kunstwerk gelungen ist.)
 :::

 In identifying these constructions, care has again to be taken with the verbs *finden* and *sehen*.
 These verbs occur in superficially similar constructions, as exemplified in [@next], which actually have a completely different underlying structure.
 In these examples the verbs *finden* and *sehen* are used in their literal transitive meaning of finding/seeing an object.
-Additionally, the sentence is modified by a depictive secondary predicate in the form of a participle, as extensively discussed in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined wiht a regular adverb like in *das finde ich gut*, see [@sec:adverbials-nominative-accusative].
+Additionally, the sentence is modified by a depictive secondary predicate in the form of a participle, as extensively discussed in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined with a regular adverb like in *das finde ich gut*, see [@sec:adverbials-nominative-accusative].
 This does not appear to be possible with the other opiniative verbs *wissen*, *glauben* and *sehen*.]

 ::: ex
 a.
 Sie findet ihn am Schreibtisch eingeschlafen. \